-Yes, we have taken Torch through airport security many times.
-However, you do have to follow the FAA guidelines for lithium ion batteries which states that:
+Yes, we have taken all of our garments through airport security many times.
+However, you do have to follow the FAA guidelines for lithium ion and lithium polymer batteries which states that:

 First off, your skin will never be in contact with any wires for electrocution to be a hazard, but even if you do touch the heating element while current is passing through it, you will not feel anything.
 If there is a break in a solder point that could pass a charge to you, the battery has safety features that will automatically shut it off before any harm is done.

 Now, let’s just assume all the safe guards are down and you do get shocked, rest assured we use 7.4V, 5V and 3.7V volt batteries.
 As a comparison you can lick a 12 volt battery that is almost twice as powerful.

 The heat pads are constructed of an extremely thin metal wire consisting of nickel and chromium.
 This metal alloy is very effective at heating up and is extremely durable especially under repeated heated and cooling cycles.
 We have made sure that the construction of these wires will not produce any hot spots and we even went a step further and coated all the wires as a secondary safety measure.

 The nickel-Chromium wires are connected to copper wiring via a solder point, that some companies in past have had trouble with.
 Again, we have great quality assurance programs in place to make sure these areas do not become a problem, and we also have covered these connection points in plastic that help their durability and also stand as a secondary measure to avoid hot spots.

 There is no risk of fire, and here is why:

 The battery has safeguards that shut it off if anything were to happen that would cause excessive heating.
 Also, the battery is not capable of supplying the power needed to heat the metals to the point the fabric will catch fire.